 - The advising bank deducts its service charge and transfers the remaining payment to the seller.

 Thus the transaction is complete.

 Types of Letter of Credit

-There are many types of letter of credit to suit the requirements of various types of cross-border transactions.
-Most commonly used letter of credit are –
+There are many types of letters of credit to suit the requirements of various types of cross-border transactions.
+The most commonly used letter of credit are –

 - Regular letter of credit (also known as a documentary letter of credit or a commercial letter of credit)

 - Usance letter of credit

 - Red clause letter of credit

 - Green clause letter of credit

 - Revolving letter of credit